 The best Apple Watch apps will help you make the most of your high-tech smartwatch.
-In fact, the Apple Watch's App Store is a big reason why its one of the best smartwatches you can buy.
+In fact, the Apple Watch's App Store is a big reason why its the best smartwatch you can buy.

 Whether you're browsing from your iPhone or wrist, the App Store is stocked with useful, entertaining and productivity-boosting programs you can use on your Apple Watch.

 Apple says there are "thousands" of Apple Watch apps.
 We whittled down that list to the 25 best Apple Watch apps by taking into account user reviews, our personal experiences and features.
 Some apps make more sense to have on your wrist than others.